GP2code/NeuroBoosterArray/README.md

 #### Component 1: HGMD systematic review, GenomicsEngland query, plus KoL submitted variants.

-First step in this phase is to query the Human Genome Mutation Database (HGMD, https://www.qiagenbioinformatics.com/products/human-gene-mutation-database/) and extract all coding changes tagged with neurodegenerative disease outcomes.
-###### This is in progress and will likely be delivered the week of April 29th.
-We forecast ~11K variants in this subset of data.

-The second step is querying Genomics England disease-specific expert panels in concert with gnomad variant extraction.
+The next step is querying Genomics England disease-specific expert panels in concert with gnomad variant extraction.

-The third step is contact with KoLs.
+The following step is contact with KoLs.
 We will share the HGMD derived list with these individuals.
 We will allow them to add content to the list based on sequencing in familial samples, with preference to coding changes relating to risk for our diseases of interest.

+After that we query the Human Genome Mutation Database (HGMD, https://www.qiagenbioinformatics.com/products/human-gene-mutation-database/) and extract all coding changes tagged with neurodegenerative disease outcomes.
+This will be tiring.
+It is based on the two steps above.

 These KoLs include:
 International Parkinson's Disease Genomics Consortium principal investigators.
 Henry Houlden, Kin Mok and Mie Rizig at University College London.
 Bryan Traynor and Sonja Scholz at the US National Institutes of Health.
-###### We will allow 2 weeks for variant nomination by KoLs after delivery of the HGMD derived variant list.
-We forecast a maximum of ~15K total variants including the ~11K HGMD nominated variants.

 #### Component 2: Identifying multi-population tag SNPs.